The Minimization of Random Hypergraphs: Introduction

 Probably closest to our work is a string of articles by Demetrovics et al.~\cite{Demetrovics98RandomDatabases} as well as Katona~\cite{Katona2012CorrelatedData,Katona13FunctionalConnection}.
-They investigated random databases and connected the R{\' e}nyi entropy of \emph{order~2} of the logarithmic number of rows with the probability that certain unique column combinations or functional dependencies hold.
-In contrast, we connect the entropy of the logarithmic number of \emph{pairs} of rows with the expected number of minimal difference sets.
-UCCs and FDs are dual to the difference sets of record pairs, one are the minimal hitting sets of the other~\cite{Abe:j:15,Blaesius16IPEC}.
-Also, the Shannon entropy is the same as the R{\' e}nyi entropy of \emph{order~1}~\cite{Cover2006InformationTheory}.
-In this sense, we complement the result by Demetrovics et al.\ by showing that this duality also pertains to the order of entropy.
+They investigate random databases and connect the R{\' e}nyi entropy of \emph{order~2} of the logarithmic number of rows with the probability that certain unique column combinations or functional dependencies hold.
+In contrast, we connect the Shannon entropy of the logarithmic number of \emph{pairs} of rows (quantity $\alpha$, see Section~\ref{sec:main_thm}) with the expected number of minimal difference sets.
+Unique column combinations, functional dependencies, and their generalization to denial constraints are dual to the difference sets, one are the hitting sets of the other~\cite{Abedjan2018DataProfilingBook,Bertossi11DatabaseRepairingBook, Blaesius16IPEC,Froese16DistinctVectors}.
+Also, the Shannon entropy is equal to the R{\' e}nyi entropy of \emph{order~1}~\cite{Cover2006InformationTheory}.
+In this sense, we complement the result by Demetrovics~et~al.\ and show that the duality also pertains to the order of entropy.
+Furthermore, it has often been observed in practice that the collection of minimal difference sets of real-world databases is much smaller than the original instance size~\cite{Blaesius2019Efficiently,Papenbrock15SevenAlgorithms, Bleifuss17DenialConstraints,Livshits20ApproximatePVLDB}, our findings provide a theoretical explanation for this phenomenon.

+The minimization of hypergraphs also occurs in fine-grained complexity in form of the Sperner Family problem.
+It is subquadratically equivalent to the Orthogonal Vectors problem~\cite{Borassi2016IntoTheSquare,Gao2018CompletenessFO}, which in turn admits a fine-grained reduction from CNF-Satisfiability~\cite{Williams2005SETHtoOV}.
+Any truly subquadratic algorithm for computing the minimization of a hypergraph \emph{in the worst case} would mark a major breakthrough in satisfiability.
+Very recently, ideas from fine-grained complexity have been extended to to the average case~\cite{Ball17AverageCaseFineGrainedHardness,KaneWilliams18OVBranchingPrograms, Dalirrooyfard20FineGrainedAverageCaseArXiv}.
+We show that a simple algorithm for Sperner Family is subquadratic \emph{on average} on hypergraphs with expected edge size $pn$.